Bayesian cluster analysis: Point estimation and credible balls: Examples

-The 95\% VI credible ball around the represenative VI partition contains all partitions with a VI distance less than 1.267.
-Figures \ref{fig:VI_bounds_galaxy} and \ref{fig:VI_bounds_mat_galaxy} summarize the 95\% credible ball through the upper vertical, lower vertical, and horizontal bounds.
+The 95\% VI credible ball contains all partitions with a VI distance less than 1.832.
+Figure \ref{fig:VI_bounds_galaxy} depicts the 95\% credible ball through the upper vertical, lower vertical, and horizontal bounds, which are further described and summarized in Table \ref{tbl:cb_compare_galaxy} and in cross tabulation tables in the Supplementary Material.
 We observe a large amount of variability around the optimal partition.
-With 95\% posterior probability, we believe that, on one extreme, the data could be modelled using only 2 components with a large variance for one component to account for outliers (red cluster in Figure (\ref{fig:VI_upper_galaxy})).
-On the other extreme, the data could be further split in many, 15 to be precise, smaller clusters.
-Figure \ref{fig:VI_bounds_mat_galaxy} emphasizes that the posterior similarity matrix under-represents the uncertainty around the point estimate.
+With 95\% posterior probability, we believe that, on one extreme, the data could be modeled using only 2 components, one with a large variance to account for outliers (black cluster in Figure (\ref{fig:VI_upper_galaxy})).
+On the other extreme, the data could be further split into one medium sized cluster and many, 14 to be precise, smaller clusters.
+The horizontal bound, the most extreme partition in the credible ball, splits the largest cluster (red in Figure \ref{fig:VI_estimate_galaxy}) into two medium sized clusters and four small clusters and reallocates some of its data points to the first cluster (black in Figure \ref{fig:VI_estimate_galaxy}).
+Figure \ref{fig:pmat_galaxy} emphasizes that the posterior similarity matrix under-represents the uncertainty around the point estimate in comparison to the credible ball.

-Following our comparison of $\tB$ and VI in Section \ref{sec:compare_VIvBL} and the results of the simulated examples in Section \ref{subsec:simulated}, only the 95\% VI credible ball is reported.